optio50/Thru-The-Bible/README.md

 # Thru-The-Bible
-Verron Mcgee explains the the entire bible.
+Vernon Mcgee explains the the entire bible.
 25 Min radio broadcast versions.
 Have a question about the Bible?
 Pick your book of interest and Vernon Mcgee explains it in detail.
 My first ever Python script.
 This will download a single book of your choice.
 Each book has a variable number of chapter and verse mp3's.